lhz516/react-code-split-ssr/README.md

 - Server side: Load all components synchronously, then render to string.
 - Client side: Load the initial component before rendering, render the entire screen synchronously, then load the rest of routes asynchronously.

-#### Note: This packages is only tested in Meteor project, but technically it can be used in any Nodejs projects.
+#### Note: This packages is only tested in Meteor projects, but technically it can be used in any Nodejs projects.
+Here is an [example](https://github.com/lhz516/react-code-split-ssr-example) with Meteor

 ## Usage
 ```